The American Diabetes Association Foot Care Tips

 What to do:

-• Examine your feet every day for any signs of redness, cuts, blisters, swelling, or cracks.
-Use a mirror to inspect the bottoms of your feet, or ask a family member to help.
+• Use a mirror to check the bottoms of your feet, or ask a family member for help.

 2. Keep Your Feet Clean and Dry